 A PCA Pump refers to Patient Controlled Analgesia Pump.
 This has a button that you push to give yourself pain medication.

 A Foley catheter is placed into your bladder while you are in surgery.
 This tube drains urine and empties your bladder.
 While the epidural or PCA pump is in place, you may not feel the sensation of a full bladder and your bladder will not empty normally.
-This is usually removed 6-8 hours after you begin taking pain medication by mouth.
+This is usually removed six to eight hours after you begin taking pain medication by mouth.

 An intravenous (IV) catheter is inserted into a blood vessel in your arm to give your fluids and medicines until you are able to drink and eat.

-Sequential compression devices (SCDs) sometimes called "Pneumoboots" are sleeves that are placed around your legs during the operation.
+Sequential compression devices (SCDs) (sometimes called "pneumoboots") are sleeves that are placed around your legs during the operation.
 These sleeves are attached to a pump that gently squeezes and then relaxes.
-These are to help with the blood circulation and prevent any blood closts from forming in your veins.
+These are to help with the blood circulation and prevent any blood clots from forming in your veins.
 They will be removed several times a day to wash your legs and check your skin.
-They stay on your legs the first few days after surgery until you are getting up 2-3 times a day and walking around.
+They stay on your legs the first few days after surgery until you are getting up two to three times a day and walking around.

 You can shower within a few days after the operation as long as the clear dressing covering the incision is still on.
-If it has already been removed, you may not shower until 7 days after surgery.
-You should not submerge (sit) in a tub until post operative day 10.
+If it has already been removed, you may not shower until seven days after surgery.
+You should not submerge (sit) in a tub until post-operative day 10.